YWondimu/BasicJavaGame/README.md

 ## Quitting the Game

-To quit the game after having started, type "q", then press enter.
+To quit the game, type "q", then press enter.

 ## Game Rules and Gameplay

 Both Player 1 and the Enemy NPC have 5 lives, and 5 units of mana.
-The aim of the game is to bring the NPC's lives down to 0, without losing all 5 of your own lives yourself.
+The aim of the game is to bring the NPC's lives down to 0, without losing all 5 of your own lives.

 Each turn you can do 1 of 3 things:
 - attack